 Some of them had giant custom-built 4x4s that were designed to take on almost any terrain.
-And in the wilder parts of western Alberta and eastern British Columbia, there is some pretty rough terrain, and 4×4 clubs have built trails specifically designed to be passable, but barely passable.
+And in the wilder parts of western Alberta, there is some pretty rough terrain, and 4×4 clubs have built trails specifically designed to be passable, but barely passable.

 So when you got stuck, it was dangerous.

 You had to travel in groups of vehicles for safety and know how to get out if your vehicle got stuck.

 Everyone on the Internet is Trying to Tell You When to Post

 “Doing what you’ve been doing is going to get you what you’ve been getting.” ~Seth Godin

 I really want to take my game up a notch on Real Estate Marketing, so I’ve been cramming real estate marketing podcasts and blogs lately that are made by realtors.

 “Every realtor is posting the same stuff.
 NAR (National Association of Realtors) has put out guidelines for social media and those are made for everyone.
 It’s not their fault, but because they have to make them good for everyone, they aren’t really good for anyone.
 Because it makes them all the same.
 So if you can do things to make yourself stand out, you’re winning the game.” ~ Greg McDaniel (paraphrased)